-Mix a standard application of a balanced organic fertiliser into the soil prior to planting.
-In midsummer, drench plants with a liquid fertiliser to prolong bloom time.
-When growing verbena in containers, feed with a liquid fertiliser every two weeks.
+Mix a standard application of a balanced organic fertilizer into the soil prior to planting.
+In midsummer, drench plants with a liquid fertilizer to prolong bloom time.
+When growing verbena in containers, feed with a liquid fertilizer every two weeks.

 Sow and Plant

 Sow verbena seeds indoors to get a head start, and set them out after your last spring frost has passed.
 Bedding plants are widely available at garden centers in spring, and some improved cultivars are grown from rooted cuttings, and can only be started from purchased plants.